 - food smell or sight sensitivity (certain smells or the sight of some foods can trigger nausea).

-- Some have only occasional queasy moments while other feel nauseous and sick almost constantly but never vomit.
+- Some women have only occasional queasy moments while others feel nauseous and sick almost constantly but never vomit.

 What causes morning sickness?